Gemini Dream: Reception

-Record World called the song a "majestic rocker with just a touch of disco."
 Ultimate Classic Rock critic Nick DeRiso rated it as the Moody Blues' 10th greatest song, calling it "a canny update of their core sound" and saying that it "set a template for the glossy-sheened prog-pop of Asia and the '80s-era retooled Yes."
 Allmusic critic Dave Connolly felt that it "does sound dated in today's post-Xanadu landscape."
+Music journalist Geoffrey Freakes described the song as "synth-pop", combining ELO-like melodies and harmonies with the Human League-like rhythm and synth hook, which he says is "a strange concoction that hasn't dated particularly well."